datum-cloud/docs/content/en/docs/tutorials/gateway/_index.md

 ## Next Steps

-- Coming soon!
-Learn about Datum's observability tools and telemetry exporters
+Coming soon!
+Learn about Datum's observability tools and telemetry exporters.

 ## Troubleshooting

 Common issues and their solutions:

 1. **HTTPProxy not showing PROGRAMMED: True**:
 - Check the HTTPProxy status: `kubectl describe httpproxy <name>`
 - Verify the backend endpoint URL is accessible
 - Ensure the Datum network services operator is running
 2. **Generated hostname not responding**:
 - Verify the HTTPProxy status shows `PROGRAMMED: True`
 - Check that the backend service at the endpoint URL is accessible
 - Review the generated Gateway status: `kubectl get gateway -o wide`
 3. **Backend URL parsing issues**:
 - Ensure the endpoint URL includes the scheme (http:// or https://)
 - Verify the hostname in the URL is resolvable
 - Check for any typos in the endpoint URL
 4. **Checking generated resources**:
 - List all related resources: `kubectl get gateway,httproute,endpointslices`
 - Use `kubectl describe` on any resource showing issues
 - Review logs from the network services operator if resources aren't being created